Biological Sciences—MS, PhD

 The Department of Biological Sciences has a number of areas of research excellence including:

-Cell, Genetics, Developmental, Toxicology, Gene Silencing, Biochemistry, Molecular Biology (both Plant and Animal), Toxicology, Environmental Remediation and Restoration
+Genetics, Developmental Biology, Gene Silencing, Bioenergy, Biotechnology, Biochemistry, Molecular Biology (both Plant and Animal), Toxicology, Environmental Remediation and Restoration

 Human Health and Mammalian Science, Infectious Diseases, Microbiology; Human Physiology, Peace Corp MS in Health

 Medical Laboratory Management